 Ireland is famous for many things.
 The lush, green countryside.
 The friendliness of the people.
 Their red hair and mellifluous brogues (accents).
 The song, the music, the dance (céilí).
 People skilled with the use of explosives.

 A Subtrope of Oireland, Demolitions Expert and Mad Bomber, the Irish Explosives Expert is a person hailing from the Emerald Isle whose use in the plot is that of the explosives expert.
 As the Oireland page says, a great many Irish characters in action movies tend to be this trope.
 This trope is derived from The Troubles, a dark period of time for both the North and South, where bombings were carried out by various paramilitary groups (most notably the Irish Republican Army) against targets both military and civilian.
+In a real life inversion of this trope, the Defence Forces has a bomb disposal unit that makes regular callouts to disarm or perform controlled detonation on suspect devices that are a result of this.

 As this is Truth in Television and an inflammatory issue even today, No Real Life Examples, Please!.
 In a less inflammatory sense, likely also Truth in Television due to the number of Irish workers involved in railway construction in Great Britain, Canada, the United States, and Australia.

 - The Further Adventures of Indiana Jones: In #29, Indy clashes with IRA agent Michael Cobb, but is forced to join forces with him in #30 after they realise they have a mutual foe.
-Although Cobb is happy wielding a Tommy gun, he has an especial fascination with dynamite—referring to it as his 'calling card'—and wearing an over lined with sticks of it sealed in waterproof pouches.
+Although Cobb is happy wielding a Tommy gun, he has an especial fascination with dynamite—referring to it as his 'calling card'—and wearing an overcoat lined with sticks of it sealed in waterproof pouches.

 - One storyline from Judge Dredd involved Irishmen planting explosives around The Theme Park Version of Ireland, which is what Ireland has become by that time.